By Russell A. Augustin, AU Capital Management, LLC ……

 It was damaged by an earthquake in 170 BCE and repaired.
 Unfortunately, it is believed that the statue was eventually destroyed in a great fire in 425 CE which burned down the entire temple.
 No copy of the statue was made, and the details of it are only known from written descriptions and its representation on coins from Elis like this one.

 This stater is a great example of the fine workmanship of the Olympic coinage, showing the forceful head of the statue of Zeus on the obverse and a vigilant eagle on the reverse.
 The eagle was Zeus’ sacred animal, and here it’s shown standing on the tail of a snake which is coiling upwards and striking towards the eagle’s head.

-This coin dates to 332 BCE, during the 112th Olympiad.
+This Greek Coin dates to 332 BCE, during the 112th Olympiad.
 As in our modern games, the popularity and importance of the ancient Olympics bred intense competition and therefore inevitable illegal and scandalous behavior.

 Each Olympiad involved fierce contests between generations-old rivals.
 A city-state could raise its ranking relative to another by either defeating it in battle or beating it at the Olympics.
 Because of the publicity and recognition, the Olympic Games became intensely political, and a victorious citizen was given the highest public honors as he singlehandedly raised the standing of the state.

 With how much was at stake, cheating and bribery were commonplace.
 If a city-state felt a victory was won unjustly, they would vehemently contest the win.

 One such instance occurred in the Olympiad for which this coin was minted.
 Callipus of Athens competed in and won the pentathlon, but it was discovered that he bribed his competitors to allow him to win.